otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/02-android-overview.md

 <img src="../resources/img/02-android-overview/output-1.png" width="175" height="350" />

+**Note:** If you encounter a problem where the build tools has corrupted, use this resource to help you fix it - <https://ourcodeworld.com/articles/read/1591/how-to-solve-android-studio-error-installed-build-tools-revision-3100-is-corrupted-remove-and-install-again-using-the-sdk-manager>.

 ### Create A Screen

 You want to keep our file structure nice and tidy.
 Screens usually go in a package called ui.
 To create a new package, right-click on **java > op.mobile.app.dev.username.travelling > New > Package**.
 You will be presented with a popup window.
 Add **ui.login** to the end of the main package, i.e., **op.mobile.app.dev.username.travelling.ui.login**.
 You will be using **Fragments** as screens rather than **Activities**...more on this next week.
 To create a **Fragment**, right-click on **java > op.mobile.app.dev.username.travelling.ui.login > New > Kotlin Class/File**.
 Again, you will be You will be presented with a popup window.
 Call this new class **LoginFragment**, then hit the **Enter** key.
 Once created, add the following code: